nodejsafrica/admin/README.md

 ### Champion

-A leader of a local chapter that is also considered a Working Group.
+A local chapter that is also considered a Working Group.
 Chapters in a country.
 It’s the responsibility of the Champion to organize bi-weekly meetups in a city, putting together mentors and commissioning meetups in state and federal universities in a city.
 A state or city can have multiple meetup days and venues.
 Central Venues and University’s Venue.
-A champion can decide who the Collaborator in each location or venue.
+A champion can decide the Collaborators in a location or venue.

+### Collaborator

-Collaborators: A mentor or anyone who holds a position in the team of a local chapter.
+A mentor or anyone who holds a position in the team of a local chapter.

+### Contributor

-Contributors: An individual that has been active in a local chapter can be considered to a contributor.
+An individual that has been active in a local chapter can be considered to a contributor.

+### Observer

-Observers: New members and not yet active to a local chapter.
+New members and not yet active to a local chapter.

 ## Chapters